 But if you really want to push it, personal development expert Steve Pavlina puts down the challenge of doing 5x90-minute blocks per day to get a whole week’s work done in a single day!

 For me it works best if I have a goal for each 90-minute block.
 It’s not needed with a specific and measurable goal, but just a rough idea of what I would like to achieve within the 90 minutes.

 I also discovered that I need a physical kitchen clock with a countdown feature to make this work for me.
-At first I used the timer on my iPad, but after some time the screen goes black, and I must be able to see the clock counting down all the time for maximum motivation.
+At first I used the timer on my iPad, but after some time the screen goes dark, and I must be able to see the clock counting down all the time for maximum motivation.

 My secret weapon, a kitchen timer!

-Another essential element for success is to take the breaks seriously(!)
+Another essential element for success is to take breaks seriously(!)
 So don’t sit down and “do” Facebook for half an hour.
 Take a real break and give your mind a chance to relax and renew itself.

 Here’s a quick list of ideas for break activities:

 If you work in a management position (or another job with many interruptions) it can be difficult to organize your work into uninterrupted 90-minute blocks.
 But you should still carve out one 90-minute block per day to get the important, but not (yet!) urgent, stuff done.
 Everybody can do that!